This post may contain affiliate links.

 Another thing considered disgusting in Korea is wearing your shoes in the house.
 It makes complete sense.
 Think of the germs and dirt you’re tracking in.

 The point is, cultures are different.
-(Thank you, Carol, for stating the obvious.)
 Acknowledging this fact means you can stop measuring foreign cultures on a sliding scale of ‘better or worse’ than your own.
 They’re just … different.

 Travelling helps us see our own culture more objectively.
 (I still don’t eat Beondegi but I take off my shoes indoors.)

 Culture, of course, is not a single thing; it’s a trillion interconnected fragments.
-Some fragments are enviable and some are not.
+Some fragments are enviable and some we can learn from.

 Travelling helps us discover the best fragments and to look beyond their ‘other-ness’ to understand their roots and purpose, and maybe find common ground.